MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 ---
 # Setting the Report Layout

-> **APPLIES TO:** Business Central online, Business Central on-premises 2022 release wave 1 (V20.0) and later.
-If you're using an earlier version, see [Change the Current Report Layout](ui-how-change-layout-currently-used-report.md).
+> **APPLIES TO:** Business Central online, Business Central on-premises 2022 release wave 1 and later.
+For earlier versions, go [here](ui-how-change-layout-currently-used-report.md).

 A report layout determines the look of a report.
 It controls which data fields of a report dataset appear, how they're arranged, styled, and more.
 A report may have more than one layout, which you can then switch among as needed.
 When there are multiple companies in the application, the layouts are set on a per-company basis.
 So the same report in one company can have a different layout in another company.

 ## Get started

 There are two ways to set which layout a report uses.
 One way is from the **Report Layout Selection** page, the other way is from the **Report Layouts** page.
-Each page has advantage, for instance:
+Each page has advantages, for example:

 - The **Report Layout Selection** page displays a list of all reports.